Guide to Utah employee benefits and HR rules

 • Fair employment practices

-• In addition to the federal laws, the Utah Antidiscrimination Act (UADA) prohibits employers from discriminating or harassing employees on the basis of race, color, sex, pregnancy, age (40 or older), religion, national origin, disability, sexual orientation, and gender identity
+• In addition to federal laws, the Utah Antidiscrimination Act (UADA) prohibits employers from discriminating or harassing employees on the basis of race, color, sex, pregnancy, age (40 or older), religion, national origin, disability, sexual orientation, and gender identity.

 • Pregnancy accommodations

-• The UADA requires employers with 15 or more employees to offer reasonable accommodations for pregnancy and related situations, such as breastfeeding
+• The UADA requires employers with 15 or more employees to offer reasonable accommodations for pregnancy and related situations, such as breastfeeding.
+This means that the employer is responsible for providing the employee with reasonable break time and accommodations to express their breast milk.

 • Weapons in the workplace

-• Employers may restrict or probit firearms in employee vehicles if they provide an alternate parking lot or secure location to store firearms at no cost to the employee
+• Employers may restrict or prohibit firearms in employee vehicles if they provide an alternate parking lot or secure location to store firearms at no cost to the employee.

 • Workplace safety